-To use the Color Replacement feature, in the Image Preview pane, click and move the eye dropper (color picker icon over the pixel of the original color in the image, and then move the eye dropper (replacement picker icon ver the pixel of the replacement color.
+To use the Color Replacement feature, in the Image Preview pane, click and move the eye dropper (color picker icon ) over the pixel of the original color in the image, and then move the eye dropper (replacement picker icon )

+) over the pixel of the original color in the image, and then move the eye dropper (replacement picker icon unit over the pixel of the replacement color.
 The large square defines the area that is currently being viewed, while the smaller square is the pixel.
-Optionally, you can click the spot color replacement icon to open the spot color library on the Fiery server and choose a spot color to use for the replacement color.
+Optionally, you can click the spot color replacement icon (God to open the spot color library on the Fiery server and choose a spot color to use for the replacement color.
 Click Apply to save the changes.

-Page ( ) and Local ( ) icons show the type of color correction made.
+Page () and Local () icons show the type of color correction made.
 The page and local edits are differentiated by a solid line or a dashed line.
 When an entry is modified, the check box, if applied, is removed because the entry is valid only for the current page.
 You can choose to apply the local color replacement and page color replacement to all pages by selecting the corresponding All Pages check box.